 H-Collectives KMeansClustering-AllReduce

-We implemented the K-means Clustering application for Hadoop using the Map-AllReduce primitive and using vanilla MapReduce.
+We implemented the K-means Clustering application for Hadoop using the Map-AllReduce primitive and vanilla MapReduce.
 The vanilla MapReduce implementation uses in-map combiners to perform aggregation of the values to minimize the size of map-to-reduce data transfers.

 Hadoop K-means Clustering comparison with H-Collectives Map-AllReduce Weak scaling.
 500 Centroids,20 Dimensions.
 10 iterations.